 Let’s get back to the speaker; the Fluance Signature Hi-Fi 2 features a 1-inch Neodymium Balanced Silk Dome tweeter and 5-inch Glass Fiber Treated Butyl Rubber Surround woofers.
 Yes, they also have two front ports.
 The frequency response is 60hz to 20khz, and recommended power is between 30 to 120 watts.

-To get you a better idea of how these sound and whether or not meet your taste, I’ve found a video, so you better check them out as well.
+To get you a better idea of how these sound and whether or not they meet your taste, I’ve found a video, so you better check them out as well.

 If you are willing to spend a few extra dollars on your new front-ported bookshelf speaker and it is not your first speaker, then you should check out ELAC Debut 6.2 speaker.